henryaddison/what-is-github/slides.md

 --

-# What do I need to know?
+# That just begs more questions

 1. What is version control?
 1. What is git?